-Centralines' asset management organisation is led by Centralines' Asset Management service provider, which includes six groups tasked with managing the functional activities required to deliver Centralines' corporate objectives.
-Each group is led by an Executive Manager reporting to the Group Chief Executive, as shown in Figure 2-6.
+Centralines' asset management organisation is led by Centralines' asset management service provider, which includes six groups tasked with managing the functional activities required to deliver Centralines' corporate objectives.
+Each group is led by a General Manager reporting to the Group Chief Executive, as shown in Figure 2-6.

-2.8.4.1 General Manager Commercial and Centralines
+2.8.4.1 General Manager Commercial & Regulatory

-The General Manager Commercial and Centralines ensures that the Management service provider delivers the asset management outcomes as outlined in the Management Services Agreement.
+The General Manager Commercial & Regulatory ensures that the management service provider delivers the asset management outcomes as outlined in the Management Services Agreement.

-2.8.4.2 Chief Operating Officer
+2.8.4.2 General Manager Networks & Operations

-The Chief Operating Officer is assigned responsibility for the AMS, which includes:
+The General Manager Networks and Operations is assigned responsibility for the AMS, which includes:

-- coordinating review of the Asset Management Policy - aligning the AMOs with the Corporate Strategic Objectives - overseeing and coordinating the asset management plans, and - organising management review and external assessment of the AMS.
+- coordinating review of the asset management policy - aligning the AMOs with the corporate strategic objectives - · overseeing and coordinating the asset management plans, and - · organising management review and external assessment of the AMS.